 - AWS offers centralized management and billing

 - Lower cost of ownership compared to private/dedicated servers

 Why choose AWS Web services?

-• AWS offers an easy deployment process for an application development
+- AWS offers an easy deployment process for application development

 Google Cloud Platform

 Launched by Google in 2011, the Google Cloud Platform (GCP) enables business enterprises to thrive and grow.
-You can get benefited from Google’s infrastructure and services that are flexible, intelligent, and secure.
+You can benefit from Google’s infrastructure and services that are flexible, intelligent, and secure.
 Look at some of the unique features of Google Cloud.
 These include:

 Another side of Google Cloud

-Although both platforms have pros and cons, choosing a particular platform from AWS and GCP depends on your specific business needs.
-You can take help from cloud experts to know which platform will professionally suit your unique needs.
+Although both platforms have pros and cons, choosing a particular platform from AWS and GCP depends on your business needs.
+You can get help from cloud experts to know which platform will professionally suit your unique needs.